mohit270/ChatGPT-APP/README.md

-# CHATGPT-APP
+# Integrated Flutter App: Chat GPT & AI Art
-I developed a project using Flutter that integrates OpenAI's powerful language model, ChatGPT, to provide conversational interactions.
-It showcases my skills in mobile app development and API integration, and demonstrates my understanding of natural language processing and machine learning.
+Created a Flutter app integrating both the Chat GPT App and AI Art/Image Generating App.
+Showcased skills in mobile app development, API integration, and machine learning.
+Implemented voice control and OpenAI API for text generation in the Chat GPT App.
+Used OpenAI API and Firebase for generating unique digital art images in the AI Art/Image Generating App.